bitwiseworks/python-os2/Doc/library/turtle.rst

       >>> turtle.settiltangle(-45)
       >>> turtle.fd(50)

+   .. deprecated:: 3.1

-.. function:: tiltangle()
+.. function:: tiltangle(angle=None)

+   :param angle: a number (optional)

+   Set or return the current tilt-angle.
+If angle is given, rotate the turtleshape to point in the direction specified by angle, regardless of its current tilt-angle.
+Do *not* change the turtle's heading (direction of movement).
-   Return the current tilt-angle, i.e. the angle between the orientation of the turtleshape and the heading of the turtle (its direction of movement).
+   If angle is not given: return the current tilt-angle, i. e. the angle between the orientation of the turtleshape and the heading of the turtle (its direction of movement).

    .. doctest::
+      :skipif: _tkinter is None

       >>> turtle.reset()
       >>> turtle.shape("circle")